ΑΙhub.org

 Images from the workshop: FLUID: Federated Learning for Unbounded and Intelligent Decentralization.
 Workshop chairs Marzia Canzaniello and Daniela Annunziata.

-In this series of articles, we’re publishing summaries with some of the key takeaways from a few of workshops held at the 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
+In this series of articles, we’re publishing summaries with some of the key takeaways from a few of the workshops held at the 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
 In this second round-up article, we hear from the organisers of the workshops on:

 • Open Source AI for Mainstream Use